 - All refusals.

-The Council will delegate approval decisions to its planning manager for local applications which are not controversial and are in line with planning policy.
+The Council delegate approval decisions to its planning manager for local applications which are not controversial and are in line with planning policy.

 Regionally significant planning applications will be considered and decided by the Department of the Environment.